György Frunda: Securitate file

 The CNSAS ultimately cleared Frunda of the allegations (September 14, 2006), with six out of eight votes—the two abstaining members were Mircea Dinescu and Constantin Ticu Dumitrescu.
 According to Evenimentul Zilei, the deliberation was tense, with Dinescu and Dumitrescu reportedly protesting the verdict during the actual procedures.
 Several days later, Dinescu, who took the decision of exposing what he saw as the CNSAS' problems, clarified his position in the case involving Frunda: "It was a complicated file and I could not vote in clear conscience, not knowing certain details".
-The National Initiative Party's Raluca Şandru, an independent member of the Chamber, publicly appealed for the CNSAS to reconsider its decision and recall Frunda for questioning.
+The National Initiative Party's Raluca Șandru, an independent member of the Chamber, publicly appealed for the CNSAS to reconsider its decision and recall Frunda for questioning.

 In early October, Frunda also proposed that the law regulating CNSAS activities be amended, in order to automatically include among Securitate collaborators those members of the Romanian Communist Party who held political offices at a central, regional, or local level, and who took part in decision-making regarding political repression.
-The project drew opposition from the Social Democratic senator Şerban Nicolae, who argued that the text was purposely designed to incriminate former President Ion Iliescu.
+The project drew opposition from the Social Democratic senator Șerban Nicolae, who argued that the text was purposely designed to incriminate former President Ion Iliescu.
 Defending his bill, Frunda stressed that "it would be hypocritical to condemn Securitate cadres, but not their bosses".
 In addition, he proposed changes to define as Securitate collaborators those who had acted "with intent".